BrowserWorks/Waterfox/testing/web-platform/tests/resources/docs/api.md

     object.some_event = t.unreached_func("some_event should not fire");

+Keep in mind that other tests could start executing before an Asynchronous Test is finished.

 ## Promise Tests ##

 `promise_test` can be used to test APIs that are based on Promises: